 This document has been prepared to provide overall guidance for conserving energy and costs.
-It is an output of a research exercise undertaken by DESL supported by the United Nations Industrial Development Organization (UNIDO) and Bureau of Energy Efficiency (BEE) for the benefit of the Foundry units located at Coimbatore, Tamil Nadu, India.
+It is an output of a research exercise undertaken by DESL supported by the United Nations Industrial Development Organization (UNIDO) and Bureau of Energy Efficiency (BEE) for the benefit of the Foundry units located in the Eastern Region of the country.
 The contents and views expressed in this document are those of the contributors and do not necessarily reflect the views of DESL, BEE or UNIDO, its Secretariat, its Offices in India and elsewhere, or any of its Member States.